onymea55/1010/README.md

 Demo
 ------------
-Below is a demo of a 1010! game played by our trained network.
+Below is a gif demo of a 1010! game played by our trained network.
 ![1010 Demo](demo_1.gif)

 Installation